Harhro94/disentanglement/README.md

   e.g. d = DecoderArgs(minsyn = 'binary', ci_reg = True, activation = 'softplus', initializer = 'orthogonal')
        d = DecoderArgs(reversed(latent_dim[:-1]), screening = True) (final layer of original dimension automatically added)

 These objects are fed to SuperModel, which sets the architecture, fits, and runs visualization.
-See run.py for examples
+See run.py for how to call models, along with some example regularization parameters

 LOSS FUNCTION OPTIONS in losses.py: